-The Texas Historical Commission (THC) accepts historical marker applications each fall for the following calendar year.
-The next application period will be from September 1 to November 15, 2018, for 2019 markers.
+The Texas Historical Commission (THC) accepts historical marker applications each spring for the current calendar year.
+The next application period will be from March 1st to 2 pm CDT, May 16th, for 2022 markers.

 Here are the three major steps to complete a THC historical marker application. *This does not include HTC name & date plaques which may be submitted year-round and do not require a narrative.

 The first step in the historical marker process is contacting the county historical commission (CHC) in your area.
 The marker application process begins at the county level with CHCs providing review and comment for all applications.
 Once approved, CHCs submit completed marker applications to the THC for consideration at the state level.
 If you are interested in submitting a marker application, it is best to get in touch with your CHC sooner rather than later.